| |

 My Alpha Series Hook almost matches my floor!

-More free crochet summer top patterns
+More unique crochet patterns to try!

 The Sera Sweater is a fitted pullover design with a v-neck that uses many of the same seam saving techniques as this pattern.